midnightntwrk/midnight-architecture/specification/intents-transactions.md

 Transaction application roughly follows the following procedure:
 1. Apply the guaranteed section of all intents, and the guaranteed offer.
+  1. When applying fee payments, first all `DustSpend`s are processed
+  2. Then all `DustRegistration`s are processed sequentially.
+  3. Contract calls and both shielded/unshielded offers are independent of this, although contract calls are processed sequentially themselves.
 2. Check if each fallible Zswap offer is applicable in isolation.
 That is:
 (that is: are the Merkle trees valid and the nullifiers unspent?).
 3. In order of sequence IDs, apply the fallible sections of contracts, and the fallible offers (both Zswap and unshielded).

 If any one sequence in 3. fails, this sequence, and this sequence only, is rolled back.
 If any part of 1. or 2. fails, the transaction fails in its